 Do your gums bleed when you floss or brush?
 It is important to know that this is not simply because you’re pressing too hard.
 This is a sign of the earliest stage of gum disease: gingivitis.
-Unfortunately, there are many people who don’t notice the disease until it has progressed into something more serious.
-Therefore, if you are feeling pain in the gums, or they appear to be inflamed, be sure to contact TruBlu Dentistry right away to schedule an appointment.
-Luckily, there are many treatments that can remedy the issue before it becomes worse.
+Unfortunately, many people don’t notice the disease until it has progressed into something more serious.
+Therefore, if you feel pain in the gums or they appear to be inflamed, contact TruBlu Dentistry right away to schedule an appointment.
+Luckily, many treatments can remedy the issue before it becomes worse.

 4. Tooth Decay

-When you eat, the plaque on your teeth feed on the sugars in your food.
-They then secrete harmful acids which can ultimately wear down on your dental enamel.
+When you eat, the plaque on your teeth feeds on the sugars in your food.
+They then secrete harmful acids, which can ultimately wear down on your dental enamel.
 This is known as tooth decay.
 Tooth decay can start as pain and sensitivity— particularly to hot or cold temperatures— but can progress over time.
 If a tooth experiences severe decay, it may get to a point where it requires a root canal procedure.
-While dental enamel cannot be regrown, there are restorative measures that can be taken to fix the cavity so as to alleviate your pain and restore your health.
+While dental enamel cannot be regrown, there are restorative measures that can be taken to fix the cavity to alleviate your pain and restore your health.